 Tracking data, as in coordinates and time stamps, can give you a lot of information about the behavior of the animals.
 Information that is difficult or time-consuming to gather by hand, such as velocity, latencies to enter a specific part of the arena, and distance moved.
 When you study rodents, you can use multiple body points tracking and gather parameters such as rotational movement, heading, interest in certain objects, and more.
 Now, how about specific behavioral events, such as rearing and grooming?

 In many studies this kind of behavioral events play an important part.
-EthoVision XT includes a manual event recorder, built into the software, to let you specify and score specific behaviors during your experiments.
+EthoVision XT includes a Manual Event Recorder, built into the software, to let you specify and score behaviors or other events during or after your experiments.
+Read more about this here.
 For rats and mice, automatic recognition of ten behaviors is available.
 Read more about it here.